 - 4.3.2.10 Unless a valid reason is noted, all QC's greater than or equal to the cutoff must meet the minimum criteria for confirmation in order for a compound to be evaluated.
-For quantitative reporting, the QC's included in the curve must meet the minimum requirements.
-If a QC does not meet the minimum requirements and a valid reason is not noted, the compound may not be evaluated.
-An example of a valid reason to not evaluate a QC would be if the response is poor for that compound and the LOD for that compound in that run is greater than the QC being evaluated.
-A notation will be made in the case record that compound is not being evaluated. - 4.3.2.11 To ensure if an injection is valid the analyst will evaluate the internal standard response.
+If a QC does not meet the minimum requirements and a valid reason is not noted, the compound may not be evaluated, and a notation will be made in the case record.
+An example of a valid reason to not evaluate a QC would be if the response/chromatography is poor for that compound.
+If a QC ratio is out of tolerance on the lower end of the curve and it is due to chromatography issues, calibrators may be removed from the curve to exclude that QC. - 4.3.2.11 To ensure if an injection is valid the analyst will evaluate the internal standard response.
 The analyst will do this by looking at the internal standard responses and comparing them to the others in the run.
 If one is significantly lower, the analyst will determine if injection is valid or if the compound can be evaluated.
 If all or most of the internal standards in a sample give a low or no response, this indicates that the sample did not inject properly and should be re-injected.
-The analyst will determine if the response is adequate to evaluate the compound. - 4.3.2.12 Calibrators and QCs should not be reinjected if the only issue with the injection is that the accuracy is off. - 4.3.2.13 Any limitations to curve ranges and or evaluation of compounds should be noted.

-4.3.3 Limitations of Method

-- 4.3.3.1 Samples that indicate as positive for Benzoylecgonine will be reported as Benzoylecgonine/Cocaine break-down product (or other wording that indicates that the response may be from a breakdown of cocaine). - 4.4 Quality Assurance Requirements - 4.4.1 Refer to Toxicology AM #19 and AM #21 for additional quality assurance and reference material authentication. - 4.5 Analysis Documentation - 4.5.1 The printed results for each case sample and (when applicable) accompanying blank will be included with the analyst's notes.
+The analyst will determine if the response is adequate to evaluate the compound. - 4.3.2.12 Calibrators and QCs should not be reinjected if the only issue with the injection is that the accuracy is off. - 4.3.2.13 Any limitations to curve ranges and or evaluation of compounds should be noted. - 4.3.3 Limitations of Method - 4.3.3.1 Samples that indicate as positive for Benzoylecgonine will be reported as Benzoylecgonine/Cocaine break-down product (or other wording that indicates that the response may be from a breakdown of cocaine). - 4.4 Quality Assurance Requirements - 4.4.1 Refer to Toxicology AM #19 and AM #21 for additional quality assurance and reference material authentication. - 4.5 Analysis Documentation - 4.5.1 The printed results for each case sample and (when applicable) accompanying blank will be included with the analyst's notes.
 Case results will be recorded in the ILIMS system. - 4.5.2 The reports for the batch, including calibration curves and controls will be stored centrally in the lab or electronically on a common drive.
 Calibration curves and control data only need to be evaluated and printed for compounds being evaluated for that run. - 4.5.3 The raw data from the run will be stored electronically and will be backed up at least every two months. - 4.5.4 Results of the controls will be entered onto the Control Monitoring Chart.